-But now the body behind the Edinburgh Festival Fringe has admitted that the scale of the event risks becoming “absolutely meaningless” in future unless it is also the best place to perform, stage and watch shows.
+But now organisers Edinburgh Festival Fringe have admitted that the scale of the event risks becoming “meaningless” in future – unless it is also the best place to perform, stage and watch shows.

 Shona McCarthy, chief executive of the Fringe Society, has pledged that ensuring the festival experience was “excellent both on and off stage” would be more important than anything else for the event in the future.